Working

 The cost of Samoyed puppies will differ depending on the sex of the dog and the breeder.
 Depending on the bloodline, prices will usually be between $600 to $3,000.

-It would be best to always research the Samoyed breeder to ensure you aren't buying from puppy mills.
-The Australian National Kennel Council keeps a record of all registered breeders, or you can request registration information from the breeder themselves.
+It would be best to always research the Samoyed breeder to ensure you aren’t buying from puppy mills.
+The Australian National Kennel Council keep a record of all registered breeders, or you can request registration information from the breeder themselves.